bxbrenden/gnucash-helper/README.md

 **Note**: All instructions in this section assume that "locally" means inside of a Docker container based on `bxbrenden/docker-ide`.

 1. Ensure your python (pyenv) version is set to `3.9.8` with the `pyenv global 3.9.8` command.
-2. Change directories to the `GnuCash-Helper` dir.
+2. Change directories to the `gnucash-helper` dir.
 3. Run `pip install -r requirements.txt`
 4. Run `sudo mkdir /gnucash && sudo chown -R brenden:brenden /gnucash`
 5. Copy a demo GnuCash budget file to `/gnucash`